SalesConnection/Caction-Support/docs/How_to_Add_New_Asset.md

        <img src="img/How_to_Create_Asset_Step_1.png" alt="How to add new asset Step 1">
     </p><br>

-2. Click the "+ Add Asset" button.
+2. Click the "+ Add Asset" button.<br>
+   *Note: If you do not see a "+ Add Asset" button, you may need to request permission or help from your Admin to register new Asset.<br>

    <p align="center">
      <img src="img/How_to_Create_Asset_Step_2.png" alt="How to add new asset Step 2">
    </p><br>

-3. The "Add Asset" page shown below is to enter the information of the new asset.
+3. Fill out the details of the new Asset.
+Available fields may differ depending on your company’s system setup.

    |   Term  | Definition |
    | :-----------: | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |